Uzbekistan: Demographics

-Life expectancy in Uzbekistan is 66 years among men and 72 years among women.
+Life expectancy in Uzbekistan is 75 years average.
+72 years among men and 78 years among women.

 President Shavkat Mirziyoyev signed a law in March 2020 that demands a national census take place at least every 10 years.
 The population has not been officially counted in over 30 years.
 In November 2020, the first census was cancelled due to concerns about coronavirus and the sheer size of the task.
-It now has been postponed to 2023.
+It now has been scheduled for 2025−2026, with the results expected to be published in 2027.

 Religion

-Uzbekistan is a secular country and Article 61 of its constitution states that religious organizations and associations shall be separated from the state and equal before law.
+Uzbekistan is a secular country and Article 61 of its constitution states that religious organisations and associations shall be separated from the state and equal before law.
 The state shall not interfere in the activity of religious associations.
 Islam is the dominant religion in Uzbekistan, although Soviet power (1924–1991) discouraged the expression of religious belief, and it was repressed during its existence as a Soviet Republic.
-The CIA Factbook estimate that Muslims constitute 88% of the population, while 9% of the population follow Russian Orthodox Christianity, 3% other religions and non-religious.
-While a 2020 Pew Research Center projection stated that Uzbekistan's population is 97.1% Muslim and Russian Orthodox Christians comprised 2.0% of the population.
+The CIA Factbook (2004) estimates that Muslims constitute 88% of the population, while 9% of the population follow Russian Orthodox Christianity, 3% other religions and non-religious, while a 2020 Pew Research projection stated that Uzbekistan's population is 96.7% Muslim and Christians (mostly Russian Orthodox Christians) comprised 2.3% of the population (630,000).
 An estimated 93,000 Jews lived in the country in the early 1990s.

 In addition, there are about 7,400 Zoroastrians left in Uzbekistan, mostly in Tajik areas like Khojand.

 Despite the predominance of Islam and its rich history in the country, the practice of the faith is far from monolithic.
-Uzbeks have practised many versions of Islam.
+Uzbeks have practiced many versions of Islam.
 The conflict of Islamic tradition with various agendas of reform or secularisation throughout the 20th century has left a wide variety of Islamic practices in Central Asia.

 The end of Soviet control in Uzbekistan in 1991 did not bring an immediate upsurge of religion-associated fundamentalism, as many had predicted, but rather a gradual re-acquaintance with the precepts of the Islamic faith and a gradual resurgence of Islam in the country.
-However, since 2015 there has been a slight increase in Islamist activity, with small organisations such as the Islamic Movement of Uzbekistan declaring allegiance to ISIL and contributing fighters abroad, although the terror threat in Uzbekistan itself remains low.
+However, since 2015 there has been a slight increase in Islamist activity, with small organisations such as the Islamic Movement of Uzbekistan declaring allegiance to Daesh and contributing fighters abroad, although the terror threat in Uzbekistan itself remains low.
 (See Terrorism in Uzbekistan).